DouglasMeloo/Quiz/README.md

 - Changed the CSS file link in the HTML file to './assets/css/style.css' for proper loading.

+### Known Issues
+I used the https://responsivedesignchecker.com/ to do the Test.
+The following devices and resolutions have known display issues:

+- 13" notebook (1024 x 800)
+- 10" notebook (1024 x 600)
+- Tablet (Nexus 9, 1024 x 768)

+I have encountered difficulties in properly adjusting the styles for these devices and resolutions.
+As a result, the layout may not appear as intended, and there might be issues with the container's top/bottom spacing.
+I apologize for any inconvenience this may cause.

 ### Console Warning about Permissions-Policy Header

 **Issue:** A console warning is displayed regarding the Permissions-Policy header.
 The warning message indicates: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'".